 - He must be registered as an elector for a parliamentary constituency.
 This is mandated for both the Houses of Parliament.

 - The requirement that a candidate contesting an election to the Rajya Sabha from a particular state should be an elector in that particular state was dispensed with in 2003.

 - In 2006, the Supreme Court upheld the constitutional validity of this change.

 - In order to contest from a seat reserved for SC/STs, he must be a member of that category.
 However, an SC/ST member can contest from a seat not reserved for them also.

 The Parliament has laid down the following additional disqualifications in the Representation of People Act (1951):

 - He must not have been found guilty of certain election offences or corrupt practices in the elections.

-- He must not have been convicted for any offence resulting in imprisonment for two or more years.
+- He must not have been convicted for any offence resulting in imprisonment for 2 or more years.
 But, the detention of a person under a preventive detention law is not a disqualification.